GenesisFR/HowToBecomeGoodAtShooters/README.md

 - prefers to launch grenades, periodically stopping to reload
 - well armored, and can take significant damage before the armor breaks
 - resistant to explosives
-- destroying the ammo pack on his back will cause an explosion that will destroy the armor plate on his chest and force him to use a shotgun
+- destroying the ammo pack on his back will cause an explosion that will destroy his chest armor plate and force him to use a shotgun
 - bounty tanks will keep using the grenade launcher despite destroying his ammo pack

 #### Thrower